DefinitelyTyped/DefinitelyTyped/types/gapi.client.androidenterprise/readme.md

 await gapi.client.users.patch({ enterpriseId: "enterpriseId", userId: "userId",  });

 /*
+Revokes access to all devices currently provisioned to the user.
+The user will no longer be able to use the managed Play store on any of their managed devices.

+This call only works with EMM-managed accounts.
+*/
+await gapi.client.users.revokeDeviceAccess({ enterpriseId: "enterpriseId", userId: "userId",  });

+/*
 Revokes a previously generated token (activation code) for the user.
 */
 await gapi.client.users.revokeToken({ enterpriseId: "enterpriseId", userId: "userId",  });